Local History and Special Collections

 The Collection encompasses materials ranging from primary sources; published histories, genealogies and guides; microfilm of vital records and newspapers; and a broad range of online resources.

 The Ann H. Fisher New River Room is open during normal library operating hours.
 Scott Gardner is available Mondays and Thursdays between 12:00 pm and 8:00 pm, and occasionally on weekends.
-For other times, please contact Scott Gardner to set up an appointment.
+For other times, please set up an appointment.

-This program provides online access to census records and a growing body of family history.
-For even more resources, come to the library and use Ancestry Library.
+Heritage Quest provides access to a growing body of family history.
+Come to the library and use Ancestry for even more genealogical records.

-This website is hosted by the Pulaski County Library system.
-You may search newspapers from the Radford News Journal and the Southwest Times.
+Search the Radford News Journal's archives.
 You must create a free account with Newspaperarchive.com to access articles.

-Most yearbooks from 1922 to present are located in the local history room at the Radford Public Library.
-Thanks to the Library of Virginia for digitizing our collection of yearbooks.
-Radford High School yearbooks
+Most yearbooks from 1922 to present are located in the local history room at the Radford Public Library or online thanks to the Library of Virginia's digitization of the collection.

-Virginia Memory is part of the online presence of the Library of Virginia, the state archives and reference library.
-The Library maintains vast and varied collections of print materials, manuscripts, archival records, newspapers, photographs and ephemera, maps and atlases, rare books, and fine art that tell the history of the commonwealth and its people.
+The Library of Virginia maintains vast and varied collections of print materials, manuscripts, archival records, newspapers, photographs and ephemera, maps and atlases, rare books, and fine art that tell the history of the commonwealth and its people.